-The model road network, which includes various roadway attributes, mostly consists of the Federal-aid road system.
+The model road network, which includes various roadway attributes, mostly consists of the federal-aid road network.
 "Local" roads are included in the model network to maintain continuity, for connectivity purposes, or if they are regionally significant.
 If transit is modeled, which it is not for this model, road links that the transit system uses should also be included.